 Why We Chose It: Angela Fehr, an artist, and instructor, offers this self-paced, free online watercolor class to help beginners learn the basics.

-Self-paced video instruction on Teachable
+Self-paced video instruction

 Provides a complete list of supplies and materials